Michael Ahearne: Career

-Ahearne began his career as a visiting professor at Emory University in Atlanta, Georgia.
+Ahearne began his career as a professor at Emory University in Atlanta, Georgia.
 He then served on the faculties at the Pennsylvania State University from 1998 to 2001 and at the University of Connecticut from 2001 to 2004.
 Ahearne has since been a professor at the University of Houston, where he received the C.T.
 Bauer Chair in Marketing in 2010.
 He is also the Research Director of the Sales Excellence Institute, a foundation devoted to uncovering the key drivers of sales force performance.

 Consulting & Professional Speaking

 As a Principal at ZS Associates as well as an independent consultant, Ahearne has consulted with over 200 companies in industries such as insurance, health care, consumer packaged goods, automotive, technology, and transportation.
 Based on his record of bridging academic research and practical application, he was honored as the inaugural winner of the Sales Education Foundation Research Dissemination Award for the impact of his research on business practice.